Meet the Adams Family

 On July 29, 2016, Daniel married Glorianna Mae Dowswell at Redwood Camp Meeting near Redcrest in Northern California.
 Neither we nor they know what they will be doing or where they will be living in the years ahead, as Daniel is quite a vagabond, moving from one project to another as doors open up for work and service opportunities.
 And Glory is happy to trail along with him, working at his side as they enjoy each other's companionship.

-Wyatt Adams was born to Daniel and Glory in 2018, and he's a sweet little guy that keeps his parents busy as they teach him about life and about Jesus too.
+Their boys Wyatt and Weston keep their parents busy as they teach them about life and about Jesus too.